 If you are concerned about cyanide in food, then you will have to do some research yourself and avoid foods that you know are likely to contain cyanide.

 You can substitute cyanide for any other thing people might want to avoid such as sugar or seed oil.
 Either way, it is obvious to see how this argument fails completely.
-Yet libertarians always pretend (archive) that unregulated competition will create the best possible product for consumers:
+Yet libertarians always pretend (archive) (MozArchive) that unregulated competition will create the best possible product for consumers:

-Consumers are satisfied when foods are adequately labeled (which can only be ensured by the state) - as proven over and over by the relevant polls.
-Libertarians - then - can shove their competition you-know-where, because the people have already decided that a regulated market is better.
+you-know-where, because the people have already decided that a regulated market is better.
 Remember that we already have labeling laws for things like nutritional information, etc. And GM food labeling is just an extension of the laws already existing for decades that are also unquestionably positive.
+The only entity that benefits from the lack of labeling laws is the business.
+That is why they paid so much to kill the initiative.

 What would actually happen in a totally free market is companies telling you only what they know you want to hear, and hiding everything else.
 Again, this still happens today to some extent but libertarians (as usual) want to kill hundreds of years of progress and have a world of unrestricted business abuse.
 Here we have their attempt to maliciously enable companies to hide information from the small guy with freedom as an excuse (though notice how the freedom concerns only what the business is allowed to do; the consumer's freedom to choose what enters their body can go to hell).

 Why not put the puritanism away in favor of something that gives better results across the board aside from hurting the bottom lines of the few giant corporations (which - even then - it does only because they were not transparent in the first place) that want to push their inventions incognito?
 Again, they can still sell whatever they want to - they just have to tell us about it.
 So the only reason to oppose labeling laws is to let businesses get certain products past the people's lack of demand by selling them based on false pretenses.
 Libertarians - then - end up being cucks, supporting the exact policies that allow the abuse to persist against their own best interests.
-They'd rather be forced to expand additional effort to find products with labels, just because the businesses (their Gods) cannot be inconvenienced in any way.
-As my legendary friend once said - Ancapism is cuckism.
+They'd rather be forced to spend additional effort to find products with labels, just because the businesses (their Gods) cannot be inconvenienced in any way.
+As my legendary friend once said - Ancapism is cuckism

-As if the above example alone wasn't bad enough, libertarians make it clear that they want to remove all regulations (archive) - not just the labeling ones:
+As if the above example alone wasn't bad enough, libertarians make it clear that they want to remove all regulations (archive) (MozArchive) - not just the labeling ones:

 When a legislature interferes with voluntary employment contracts, it infringes people’s freedom to bargain with their own labor and possessions